Howe Correspondence of Unipotent Characters for a Finite Symplectic/Even-orthogonal Dual Pair: Introduction

+where $\omega_{\bfG,\bfG',1}$ denotes the unipotent part of $\omega_{\bfG,\bfG'}^\psi$.
+In this article, we can go a step further to remove the uniform projection and obtain an explicit description in terms of Lusztig's symbols of the Howe correspondence of unipotent characters for a symplectic/even-orthogonal dual pair: \begin{thm*} Let $(\bfG,\bfG')=(\Sp_{2n},\rmO_{2n'}^\epsilon)$.
+Then

-Hence the conjecture by Aubert-Michel-Rouquier in \cite{amr} is proved.
-Combining the theorem and the commutativity between Howe correspondence and Lusztig correspondence proved in \cite{pan-Lusztig-correspondence} theorem 6.9 and 7.9, we obtain an explicit description of the Howe correspondence of irreducible characters for a finite reductive dual pair.
+\end{thm*} Combining the theorem and the commutativity between Howe correspondence and Lusztig correspondence in (\ref{0103}), we obtain a complete description of the whole Howe correspondence of irreducible characters for a finite reductive dual pair.
+Some applications of our main result can be found in \cite{pan-Lusztig-correspondence} and \cite{pan-eta}.

 The contents of the paper are organized as follows.
 In Section 2, we recall the definition and basic properties of symbols introduced by Lusztig.
 Then we discuss the relations $\cald_{Z,Z'}$ and $\calb^\epsilon_{Z,Z'}$ which play the important roles in our main results.
-In particular, Lemma~\ref{0210} is used everywhere.
 In Section 3, we recall the Lusztig's parametrization of irreducible unipotent characters of a symplectic group or an even orthogonal group.
-And we prove that the decomposition of $\omega^\sharp_{\bfG,\bfG'}$ holds for any finite field of odd characteristic.
 Then we state our main theorems in Subsection~\ref{0322}.
 In Subsection~\ref{0323} we provide a comparison between our theorem and the conjecture by Aubert-Michel-Rouquier.
-In Section 4, we prove Theorem~\ref{0310} for the cases which involve the correspondence of irreducible unipotent cuspidal characters.
-In Section 5, we provide several properties of cells of a symplectic group or an even orthogonal group.
+In Section 4, we provide several properties of cells of a symplectic group or an even orthogonal group.
 These properties will be used in Section~\ref{1004}.
-In Section 6, we analyze the basic properties of the relation $\cald_{Z,Z'}$.
-In particular, we show that $(Z,Z')$ occurs in the relation if $\cald_{Z,Z'}$ is non-empty.
-In Section 7, we prove our first main result: Theorem~\ref{0310} for the case that $\epsilon=+$, $Z,Z'$ are regular and $\cald_{Z,Z'}$ is one-to-one.
-In Section 8, we prove Theorem~\ref{0310} for the case $\epsilon=+$ by reducing it to the case proved in Section 7.
-In Section 9, we prove Theorem~\ref{0310} for the case $\epsilon=-$.
-Our second main result: Theorem~\ref{0321} is proved in Subsection~10.
-In the final section, we prove Theorem~\ref{0334}.
+In last two sections, we prove our main result: Theorem~\ref{0334}.